 How to Make a Macrame Wall Hanging

 - Gather your craft tools and materials.
-Then download the photo tutorial and written instructions below.
+Then download the photo tutorial and written instructions listed on the right hand side at the top of this post.

 - Cut 20 white ropes that are each 7 feet in length.